oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 When implementing continuous delivery, be aware of some best practices and features provided by Spinnaker described below.

 - **Deploy Docker images by digest** Spinnaker documentation recommends deploying images by digest instead of tag, because the tag might reference different content each time.
 The digest is a content-based hash of the image and it uniquely identifies it.
 Spinnaker's artifact substitution allows to deploy the same manifest, with the image digest supplied by the pipeline trigger.
-It is also recommended to trigger a pipeline off of a push to an docker registry instead of a Github push or Jenkins job, allowing development teams to chose their delivery process without more constraints.
+It is also recommended to trigger a pipeline off of a push to an docker registry instead of a GitHub push or Jenkins job, allowing development teams to chose their delivery process without more constraints.
 - **Rollbacks**: Like there is a stag for deploying manifests, there are also stages for deleting, scaling and rollbacking manifests.
 Spinnaker also supports automated rollbacks, as it exposes the _Undo Rollout_ functionality as a stage, which can be configured to run when other stages fail, and to rollback by a number of revisios of the deployed object.
 CoonfigMaps and Secrets must be versioned for the automated rollback to actually roll back code or configuration.
 - **Manual judgments** The pipeline can include a manual judgement stage, that will make the execution interrupt, asking for user input to continue or cancel.
 This can be used to ask for confirmation before promoting a staging deployment to production.
 - **Pipeline management**: Spinnaker represents pipelines as JSON behind the scenes, and maintains a revision history of the changes made to the pipeline.
 It also supports pipeline templates, that can be managed through a CLI named `spin`, and help with pipeline sharing and distribution.